Great ways to abuse mobility parking, and why you shouldn’t8 min read

 You’ll also gain an understanding of why you shouldn’t do any of this.
 Ever.

 If it’s only the fear of getting caught that stops you using mobility parks, then you need to realise that avoiding parking enforcement officers isn’t that hard.
 These guys could slap you with a $150 fine if you park in a mobility space without a permit, but they have to catch you first.
 A fine does not seem to be much of a deterrent, however, as the average number of people fined per day in Auckland for parking in mobility spots remained the same in 2015, 2016 and 2017, according to Stuff.

 At CCS Disability Action, we’re making it harder to abuse mobility parking using a simple app.

 Something needs to change.
 The government can put fines as high as they like, but the lack of appetite for enforcement means that in many instances they may as well not exist.
 Without this, and nation-wide regularity for punishing offenders, the problems will persist.

 You do, however, have to watch out for those supermarkets that are now naming and shaming mobility park offenders.
 Some will even read out your licence plate over the intercom, and ask you to move.
 But if you’ve got the hide of a rhinoceros, and absolutely no concern for your fellow Kiwis, no problem!

-And sorry to say that here at CCS Disability Action, we’re starting to make it as hard as possible for you to get away with mobility parking abuse through our Access Aware app.
+And sorry to say that CCS Disability Action, is starting to make it as hard as possible for you to get away with mobility parking abuse through the Access Aware app.
 This allows users to report illegal activity in real time.
 So in reality, although it might look easy to abuse mobility parking, break the law and mess up disabled peoples’ days, soon there will be nowhere to hide.
 (Check out point four for more info).